flyve-mdm/ios-mdm-dashboard/_posts/static/2017-12-18-how-to-translate.md

 ---
 layout: post
-how-tos: true
+howtos: true
 published: true
 title: Contribute Translating
-permalink: how-tos/contribute-translating
+permalink: howtos/contribute-translating
-description: We translate with Transifex
+description: We Translate with Transifex
+category: contributing
+date: 2017-12-17
 ---

 ### I know a lot of languages

 Great!
 You can help us translating the project.
-We are currently translating to Korean, Spanish, French, Portuguese, Russian and Japanese.
+We are currently translating to Korean, Spanish, French, Portuguese, Russian, Japanese and more.

 ### But wait, I'm an expert in a different language